ZhengEnrun/TransFinder/README.md

 # TransFinder
-a analytical framework for identifying translocation-induced E-P neo-loops using multi-omics data
+an analytical framework for identifying translocation-induced E-P neo-loops using multi-omics data